Effect of Good "Moral Character" on Immigration Applications

 When people apply for a U.S. immigration benefit, the government will almost always consider whether they have good moral character.
 Learn about the bars to a good moral character finding, and how to prove one's good moral character.

-By , J.D. · University of Washington School of Law
+By , J.D.
+University of Washington School of Law

-In almost every situation in which people apply for a U.S. immigration benefit, whether they're avoiding deportation or applying for citizenship, the U.S. government will consider their moral character.
+In almost every situation in which people apply for a long-term U.S. immigration benefit, whether they're avoiding deportation or applying for naturalized citizenship, the U.S. government will consider their moral character.
 Good moral character is especially important in situations where the decision-maker has some discretion; in other words, isn't obligated to grant the immigration benefit without believing that the applicant somehow deserves the favor.

 In many situations, however, applicants are required to show "good moral character" as an explicit part of the application.
-For example, for naturalized U.S. citizenship or cancellation of removal for non-lawful permanent residents, applicants must show that they have had good moral character for a certain period of time, as specified by federal statute.
+For example, for naturalized U.S. citizenship or cancellation of removal for non-lawful permanent residents, applicants must show that they have had good moral character (GMC) for a certain period of time, as specified by federal statute.

 Bars to a Good Moral Character Finding

+U.S. immigration law provides specific guidance as to what isn't "good moral character" at Immigration and Nationality Act Section 101(f), 8 U.S.C.
+1101(f).
 If you commit certain acts or hold a certain status within the time period that the particular benefit you're seeking requires showing good moral character for, you can be found to automatically lack it, regardless of the underlying circumstances of the event.
-The acts that bar a good moral character finding include:

 • being a habitual drunkard